issp-center-dev/dsqss/doc/en/dla/users-manual/output.rst

   The specific heat

   :math:`\displaystyle C_V \equiv \frac{\partial \epsilon}{\partial T} = \frac{1}{N_s T^2} \left[\left\langle\left(E_0 - TN_v\right)^2\right\rangle - \left\langle\left(E_0 - TN_v\right)\right\rangle^2 - T^2\left\langle N_v \right\rangle\right]`

-  NOTICE: In quantum Monte Carlo simulations, the specific heat is calculated with poor accuracy compared with other physical quantities.
-  Moreover, the systematic error :math:`1/N` also appears with respect to the number of samples :math:`N` (``nmcs``).
-  Especially, in the region where the specific heat becomes very small, e.g., in the low-temperature region below the energy gap, the calculated value may be negative.

 ``som``
   The ratio of the specific heat and the temperature.